 In stylized form, this was the essence of the embedded liberalism compromise: after World War II the commitment to international liberalization was institutionally coupled with norms and practices protecting national social communities.
-Governments played a key role in enacting and sustaining it: on the one side, re-establishing a multilateral monetary and trade regime and progressively removing barriers to trade; on the other side, providing domestic social investments and safety nets, while moderating the volatility of cross-border transaction flows by, for example, requiring capital controls to prevent destabilizing flows of "hot money," and allowing for temporary safeguards against sudden surges in imports.
+Governments played a key role in enacting and sustaining it: on the one side, re-establishing a multilateral monetary and trade regime and progressively removing barriers to trade; and, on the other side, providing domestic social investments and safety nets, while moderating the volatility of cross-border transaction flows by, for example requiring capital controls to prevent destabilizing flows of "hot money," and allowing for temporary safeguards against sudden surges in imports.
 Reconciling these two competing policy objectives-open international markets and domestic economic and social stability-required delicate national and international balancing acts, which took different forms in different countries: social democracy, the social market economy, and the New Deal state.
-In the industrialized world, this grand bargain formed the basis of one of the longest and most equitable periods of economic expansion in history.11
+In the industrialized world, this grand bargain formed the basis of one of the longest and most equitable periods of economic expansion in history.10

 At the time I wrote the article the "new protectionism" was all the rage among political economists: the belief that the interventionist and social protection component of the embedded liberalism compromise was eroding international economic openness.
-12 The alleged decline of American hegemony was the favored explanation.
-13 Permanent US balance of payments deficits could no longer sustain the link between the dollar and monetary gold backing it, thereby forcing the world onto a US paper standard, while the US vigorously "encouraged" countries
+11 The alleged decline of American hegemony was the favored explanation.
+12 Permanent U.S. balance of payments deficits could no longer sustain the link between the dollar and monetary gold backing it, thereby forcing the world onto a U.S. paper standard, while the United States vigorously "encouraged" countries

-9 John Gerard Ruggie, 'International Regimes, Transactions and Change: Embedded Liberalism in the Postwar Economic Order' [1982] International Organization 379.
+8 John Gerard Ruggie, 'International Regimes, Transactions and Change: Embedded Liberalism in the Postwar Economic Order' (1982) International Organization 379.

-10 Karl Polanyi, The Great Transformation: The Political and Economic Origins of Our Time (Beacon 1944).
+9 Karl Polanyi, The Great Transformation: The Political and Economic Origins of our Time (Beacon 1944).

-In a detailed statistical analysis, Salvatore Pitruzzello demonstrates that post-Second World War embedded liberalism in the OECD countries generated better long-term economic performance and social protection than its nineteenth-century laissez-faire predecessor.
-Pitruzzello, 'Trade Globalization, Economic Performance, and Social Protection: Nineteenth-Century British Laissez-Faire and Post-World War II U.S.-Embedded Liberalism' in John Gerard Ruggie (ed), Embedding Global Markets: An Enduring Challenge (Ashgate 2008).

-12 For example, Melvyn B Krauss, The New Protectionism: The Welfare State in International Trade (NYU Press 1978).
+10 In a detailed statistical analysis, Salvatore Pitruzzello demonstrates that post-World War II embedded liberalism in the OECD countries generated both better long-term economic performance and social protection than its nineteenth-century laissez-faire predecessor.
+Pitruzzello, 'Trade Globalization, Economic Performance, and Social Protection: Nineteenth-Century British Laissez-Faire and Post-World War II U.S.-Embedded Liberalism,' in John Gerard Ruggie (ed.), Embedding Global Markets: An Enduring Challenge (Ashgate 2008).
+11 For example, Melvyn B. Krauss, The New Protectionism: The Welfare State in International Trade (NYU Press 1978).

-13 For example, Robert O Keohane, 'The Theory of Hegemonic Stability and Changes in International Economic Regimes, 1967-1977' in Ole Holsti et al (eds), Change in the International System (Westview 1980).
+12 For example, Robert O. Keohane, 'The Theory of Hegemonic Stability and Changes in International Economic Regimes, 1967-1977' in Ole Holsti, et al., (eds), Change in the International System (Westview 1980).

-such as Japan to adopt "voluntary" export controls, hoping to slow the rate of increase of imports into the US of consumer electronic products, steel and automobiles in particular.
+like Japan to adopt "voluntary" export controls, hoping to slow the rate of increase of imports into the U.S. of consumer electronic products, steel and automobiles in particular.

 However, my article concluded on a strikingly different note: "the foremost force for discontinuity at present is not 'the new protectionism' in money and trade but the resurgent ethos of liberal capitalism."
-Apart from believing that reports of America's economic decline were greatly exaggerated, as Mark Twain said of his reported death, my theoretical argument suggested that the embedded liberalism compromise was most likely to unravel as a result of a shift in the social purpose of the state vis-à-vis the market, from the domestic compensatory role it had played to buffer the dislocations resulting from international openness, toward some newer form of more unrestrained reliance on market mechanisms.
+Apart from believing that reports of America's economic decline were greatly exaggerated, as Mark Twain said of his death, my theoretical argument suggested that the embedded liberalism compromise was most likely to unravel as a result of a shift in the social purpose of the state, from the domestic compensatory role it had played vis-à-vis international openness, toward some newer form of more unrestrained liberalism.
 As if on cue, the elections of Margaret Thatcher in 1979 and Ronald Reagan in 1980 promised to embark on just such a shift.